LycanLD/Aylnhax-V3/README.md

-# AYLNHAX V3 — COD:M Mod Source
+# AYLNHAX V3 - COD:M Mod Src

 ## Overview
 AYLNHAX V3 is an open-source Call of Duty: Mobile mod created for **educational purposes only**.